uhMammoth/Compsci-1---Project-4/README.md

 //Hey guys, at the top of main.cpp I added a header that the Professor typically wants on projects.
 Check it out and let me know what you think.

+//I also included screenshots in our report as proof of us using a repository, only because the assignment sheet mentions that we provide proof that we used one.

-//I also wanted to ask you guys about peer evaluations.
-Since we're not evluating other groups, do we need to submit anything for that?
-Thanks guys.
-Wil.
+//Lastly, I wanted to ask you guys about the peer evaluations rubric.
+Since we're not presenting or evaluating other groups, do we need to submit anything for that?
+Thanks guys, Wil.

 # Compsci-1---Project-4